-- In the same pan (drain off fat if necessary), cook the ground turkey, onion, and green pepper, breaking up the ground turkey as it cooks.
-Cook until the vegetables have softened and the turkey is cooked through.
+- In the same pan (drain off fat if necessary), cook the ground beef, onion, and green pepper, breaking up the ground beef as it cooks.
+Cook until the vegetables have softened and the beef is cooked through.
 Add the garlic and ginger; cook until fragrant, about 30 seconds.

 - In a mixing bowl, whisk together ketchup, brown sugar, cider vinegar, soy sauce, and pineapple juice.
 Pour into the pan with the turkey and stir to combine.